 Set the size and number of file attachments under Attachments and word count and decide whether the number of words in the post should be displayed with the forum post under Display Word Count

 Subscription means the receiving of notification regarding a forum post.
-The teacher can decide any one of the fivetypes of subscription: (a) Optional subscription where it is left to the participants to decide whether to subscribe to a forum or not (b) Forced subscription wherein the teacher can make the subscription mandatory for all the students and they cannot unsubscribe later (c) Auto subscription wherein every student will be subscribed initially but can unsubscribe later,and (d) Subscription disabled wherein the subscription is not allowed for the students.
+The teacher can decide any one of the fivetypes of subscription: (a) Optional subscription where it is left to the participants to decide whether to subscribe to a forum or not (b) Forced subscription wherein the teacher can make the subscription mandatory for all the students and they cannot unsubscribe later (c) Auto subscription wherein every student will be subscribed initially but can unsubscribe later,and (d) Subscription disabled wherein the subscription is not allowed for certain students.

 Read tracking, if enabled facilitates highlighting of unread messages by the students.